Are you one of the thousands of people trying to figure out if it’s a good time to refinance your mortgage or modify your home loan?

-The rates have been dropping in the mortgage market, so which is the best course of action?
-And once you decide on what you need to do…how do you proceed?
+Mortgage rates are constantly changing, so when is the best time to take action?
+And once you decide to refinance, how do you proceed?

-It can be a confusing topic, and most people have no idea how to make a decision.
-I’d like to walk you through the process so that you can make the best possible long-term financial decision.
+It can be a confusing topic.
+So in this article, I’d like to walk you through the process so that you can make the best possible long-term financial decision.

-The best reason of all is to lower your rate.
+The best reason to modify a home loan is to lower your rate.
 That means you spend less money over the term.

-All you have to do is go into the bank that you work with (and who offers the loan modifications) and ask for the current rate and pay a small fee.
-By doing it this way, the loan modification will save you several thousands of dollars on refinancing.
+All you have to do is contact your lender (if they offer loan modifications) and ask for the current rate and pay a small fee.
+A loan modification could save you several thousand dollars compared to refinancing.

 If you were to refinance it would take your loan out to another 15 to 30-year term, and you would spend at least four times as much money as you did on a relatively simple modification.

-My wife, Taylor and I recently did a loan modification on our house.
+My wife and I recently did a loan modification on our house.
 We were able to take our rate down well over a point, or 1%.
 Modifying your loan costs less than a total refinance.

 Our loan modification cost us approximately $1,000, plus we didn’t have the hassle of refinancing!